ec-europa/europa-component-library/src/systems/ec/specs/components/blockquote/docs/usage.md

 ## Usage

-**When quotes are used for testimonials or to emphasize excerpts of text.
+**When blockquote is used for testimonials or to emphasize excerpts of text.
 It is regarded as a standalone design component with a dominant appearance in the page.**

 ### When to use it